 Our Chair, Professor Dame Lesley Regan, is joined by Consultant Gynaecologist and Subspecialist in Reproductive Medicine, Miss Lisa Webber, and journalist Amerley Ollennu, to discuss symptoms, treatment and more.

 Fibroids and adenomyosis are two common women’s health conditions that can cause heavy and irregular periods.

-Kat Francois, who has lived with these conditions, and Dr Varsha Jain, a Wellbeing of Women Researcher Training Fellow, discuss why these remain hard to diagnose and what can be done to improve symptoms.
+Kat Francois, who has lived with these conditions, and Dr Varsha Jain, a Wellbeing of Women Researcher Training Fellow and our chair, Professor Dame Lesley Regan, discuss why these remain hard to diagnose and what can be done to improve symptoms.

 Heavy menstrual bleeding can be caused by a number of common conditions, including adenomyosis, endometriosis and fibroids, which affect millions of women and girls in the UK.